DietVds/CertifiedMaxSAT/README.md

 ## Patches
 The [patches](patches) folder contains a number of patches, in what follows a description is given for each of them:

- *
+###

 ## Building scripts
+The [scripts](scripts) folder contains a number of buildings scripts, in what follows a description is given for each of them:

-### Building the solver
+### Building the certified solver

-Run the `build.sh` script to extract the MiniSat and QMaxSAT archives, combine them, apply the patches to them and build the final solver:
+Run the `build.sh` script to extract the MiniSat and QMaxSAT archives, combine them, apply the fix a prooflogging patches to them and build the final solver:

 ```console
 ./scripts/build.sh